Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Milk products

-Tabular data for products with Ca
+Tabular data on products with Ca

-ProductCalcium content in 100 g of product
+ProductCalcium content per 100 g of product

 potato12